waywardphilosopher/parami/src/pages/about.md

 layout: ../layouts/AboutLayout.astro
 title: About
 ---
-# About

 This little website is designed to support students’ learning throughout the courses that I run at Parami University.
 Every session, there will be notes uploaded about the things we have explored in class.
-Meanwhile, there may (or may not… who knows?) be occasional extra snippets and updates.
+Meanwhile, there will be occasional extra snippets and updates.

-The materials on this site are organised by course.
+The materials on this site are tagged by course.
 For some courses, I teach more than one class, so for the sake of keeping things tidy, I’ll keep my notes for different classes in the same course bundled together in the same documents.
+To find the materials relating to your course, just go to the Tags page, and select the appropriate tag.
+The tag "Everyone" is for everyone!

 If you are a Parami student registered for one of my classes, I look forward to working with you all.
 If not, feel free to have a look around!
 But remember, this is a set of living documents, and a work in progress.